 Whether young people have mental health needs and/or are experiencing difficulties socially, behaviorally and/or academically – we are here to help.
-Whenever possible and appropriate, we also work with young people’s relatives to create lasting and positive change for the entire family unit no matter if the person is homeless, at risk of becoming homeless, in foster care, have aged out of foster care, or are not able to receive care in their own home but are able to achieve stability and growth in a caring atmosphere where they can receive parental supervision, guidance and support.
+Whenever possible and appropriate, we also work with young people’s relatives to create lasting and positive change for the entire family unit.
+Often the youth we work with are unsheltered, at risk of becoming unsheltered, in foster care, have aged out of foster care, or are not able to receive care in their own home.
+We help them achieve stability and growth in a caring atmosphere where they can receive parental supervision, guidance and support.

 Residential Services for Youth

 A variety of programs that provide youth with stability and security as they navigate challenges.
 Programs include emergency 24-hour care, foster care for at-risk youth, and independent and transitional living programs for former foster youth.